-- 1. Rider will be subject to a one hundred dollar (\$100) fine, escalating with each violation when, after he has been advised by the judge he is next to go, he is not above the animal with his glove on (if glove is used) when previous animal leaves the arena. - 2.
-Each contestant in a horse riding event must have someone to turn his horse out, and the horse's halter must not be held. - 3.
-Any unnecessary delays in the riding event will constitute a one hundred dollar (\$100) fine, escalating with each violation. - 4.
+- 2. Each contestant in a horse riding event must have someone to turn his horse out, and the horse's halter must not be held. - 3.
+Any unnecessary delays in the riding event contestant may be fined one hundred dollars (\$100) with each offence.
+Subsequent fines will increase by one hundred dollars (\$100) to a maximum of five hundred dollars (\$500) and reviewed by board of directors when the maximum has been reached. - 4.
 Safety precautions must be taken when handling chute fighting animals.
 If an animal requires a cross-tie, the person and position of the cross-tie belongs to the rider.
-If an agreement to cross-tie the animal cannot be reached, refer to Rule B, 2, (i).
+If an agreement to cross-tie the animal cannot be reached, refer to Section VII B. 2. (i).